Treatment for Interstitial Cystitis

 If you smoke or use other tobacco products, stop.
 Ask for help so you don’t have to do it alone.
 You can start by calling the national quitline at 1-800-QUITNOW or 1-800-784-8669.
 For tips on quitting, go to Smokefree.gov.

 Reduce stress.
 Researchers don’t think stress causes IC, yet stress can trigger painful symptom flares in some people with IC.
-Learning to reduce stress in your life by taking time to relax every day may help control some symptoms of IC.
+If you feel stressed, try relaxation techniques and other activities that might soothe you, such as

 Be physically active.
 If you have IC, you may feel that the last thing you want to do is be physically active.
 However, many people feel that easy activities like walking or gentle stretching exercises help relieve symptoms.